dabl/dabl/doc/user_guide.rst

 -------------------------
 dabl aims to provide easy-to-use, turn-key solutions for supervised machine learning that strongly encourage iterative and interactive model building.
-Key ingedients to achieve this are:
+Key ingredients to achieve this are:

 - Ready-made visualizations
 - Model diagnostics